-- Varenicline may cause drowsiness, dizziness, fainting, or vision changes.
-It may also cause trouble concentrating, hallucinations, muscle cramps, or seizures.
+- Varenicline may cause drowsiness or trouble focusing.
 These effects may be worse if you take it with alcohol or certain medicines.
-Use caution if you drive or perform other possibly unsafe tasks while you are taking varenicline.
+Use varenicline with caution.
+Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Varenicline may be used as a part of a treatment program that includes a variety of treatment measures (eg, educational materials, counseling).

 - Tell your doctor about any other medicines that you take.
 If you are taking certain other medicines (eg, insulin, theophylline, warfarin), quitting smoking may affect their actions or side effects.
 Your dose of these medicines may need to be changed.
 Discuss any questions or concerns with your doctor.